 Research does not allow certain electronic enhancements or manipulations of micrographs, gels or other digital images.
 Figures assembled from multiple photographs or images must indicate the separate parts with lines between them.
 Linear adjustment of contrast, brightness or color must be applied to an entire image or plate equally.
 Nonlinear adjustments must be specified in the figure legend.
 Selective enhancement or alteration of one part of an image is not acceptable.
 In addition, Research may ask authors of papers returned for revision to provide additional documentation of their primary data.

 File Naming and Formats for Initial Submission

 Saving Your Figure Files for Initial Submission

 To keep file sizes small, please save your figures at a resolution 300 dots per inch (dpi) for initial submission.
 (A higher resolution and a different suite of acceptable file formats applies for revised figures submitted after peer review.)
-Note that we cannot accept PowerPoint files or files that are not readable by Adobe Photoshop, Macromedia Freehand, or Adobe Illustrator.
 In some cases, higher-resolution files are necessary to properly represent data (for example, micrographs or immunocytochemistry).